View All 1864 Two Cent Piece

 Description

 The 1864 Two Cent Piece - Small Motto is a cent produced at the Philadelphia Mint as part of the Two Cent Pieces 1864-1873 series.
-Total mintage reached 19.8 million.
-The obverse features a shield with a banner inscribed IN GOD WE TRUST — the first U.S. coin to bear this motto, while the reverse displays a wreath enclosing 2 CENTS.
-Designed by James Barton Longacre.
+The U.S. Mint produced 19.8 million examples, making this the lower-mintage of the two mint variants.
+The obverse features a shield with a banner inscribed IN GOD WE TRUST — the first U.S. coin to bear this motto and the reverse displays a wreath enclosing 2 CENTS.
+First year of the denomination and the first U.S. coin to bear IN GOD WE TRUST.
+The Small Motto variety, with thinner lettering, was produced in limited quantities before the bolder Large Motto replaced it.
+The Small Motto is the key to the series.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $25 to $217 depending on grade and condition.
 Struck in bronze, weighing 6.22 grams, 23 mm in diameter, with a plain edge.
 Cataloged as PCGS #3579.
-The Two-Cent Piece, introduced in 1864, holds the distinction of being the first U.S. The 1864 Small Motto variety is the key to the series.
-Later dates had declining mintages and the final years (1871-1873) are proof-only.

 External References